Overview

 Retrieving sources

-With the suggested function below, you will be able to retrieve sources available on the knowledge base that approximately match the term passed.
+The suggested function below will retrieve sources available on the knowledge base that approximate the term passed.

 import requests